rsyncOSX/RsyncOSXdocs/content/post/readwrite.md

 categories = ["source code"]
 description = "Some internal details about RsyncOSX."
 +++
 The object [ReadWriteDictionary.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ReadWriteDictionary.swift) reads and writes to permanent storage.
+The object is an extension of [NamesandPaths.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/NamesandPaths.swift), which sets what to read where.
 All data (configurations, schedules and log records, user config) is read from permanent storage utilizing the [NSDictionary](https://developer.apple.com/documentation/foundation/nsdictionary) foundation class.

 RsyncOSX configuration file, scheduled tasks which also includes log records and user configuration are plain XML-files ([property list files](https://en.wikipedia.org/wiki/Property_list)).
 Files are saved in: